Tables of Skat bidding values.

 By this changing of the rules to add possible bids, more hands that are feasibly biddable will be produced.
 As a result, the number of passed-out deals should go down.

+11b Game value calculation.
 If this proposal is implemented, there is no immediate necessity to adjust base values or multipliers (hence game values), although extended play may give a motivation to do so.
-One simple option there is to count one extra multiplier when Queens are wenzels; two extras for Kings.
+One simple option is to count one extra multiplier when Queens are wenzels; two extras for Kings.
 This would not seriously upset the current bidding structure.
+On the other hand, players might prefer the following more finely granulated approach that restores base values 7 and 8 from older versions of Skat:

 The related game Doppelkopf offers even more variations.